 - Know that there are always multiple causes for a problem.
 Don’t stop when you have a first root cause, but invest enough time in analysis to find all of them, and get a good understanding how the causes are related.

 - Vary the way that you ask “why”, to get a better understanding of the real causes.
 This requires some skills from the person facilitating the retrospective.
-This can be your scrum master (who might need mentoring on how to do a 5 times why retrospective), but there are also situation where an experienced facilitator who knows the technique can get to the bottom of problems.
+This can be your scrum master (who might need mentoring on how to do a five times why retrospective), but there are also situations where an experienced facilitator who knows the technique can get to the bottom of problems.

 The team that wasn’t a team yet (and wasn’t aware of it)

-The 5 times why retrospective makes the root causes visible
+The five times why retrospective makes the root causes visible